 - Requests for information concerning University facilities should be directed to the Chief Operating Officer.

 - Requests for all other University Data should be directed to the appropriate Data Custodian.
-Please refer to the Table of Accountability for the appropriate Data Custodian.

 2. External Requests for Information: